idkman2021/Rimworld-TPatches/README.md

 # Rimworld-TPatches
 Many fixes, tweaks, settings and mod compatibility patches.
 Everything is toggleable.
 Made using XML Extensions!

+It is a framework which allows me to add new toggleable patches with almost no additional effort.

 ### [Detailed list of all settings](https://docs.google.com/spreadsheets/d/1nhq6maAQgqy5VEXBN_rNa-neVqVlNxartAt38_Km4TA/edit?usp=sharing)

 [Discord](https://discord.gg/dcVj4b5VwJ)